 - Traditionally, being a patriarchal society, women are always accorded second importance and this leads to them being deprived of proper nutrition.

 - Malnutrition refers to the deficiencies, excesses or imbalances in a person’s intake of energy or nutrients.

 - A malnourished mother is bound to produce malnourished children and is herself prone to diseases like anaemia, tuberculosis, and pneumonia.
 It is a major contributor to the high Maternal Mortality Rate (MMR) and Infant Mortality Rate (IMR) in India.

 - Poor socioeconomic conditions resulting from and leading to poor educational status, early marriage and pregnancy and poor knowledge of birth control measures leading to unplanned pregnancies and patriarchal mindsets contribute to poor nutritional status of women.

-- Discrimination on the basis of gender and sexual harassment at workplace may lead to serious repercussions in the form of mental health issues like anxiety and depression.
+- Discrimination based on gender and sexual harassment at the workplace may lead to serious repercussions in the form of mental health issues like anxiety and depression.

 - The absence of health not only prevents one from contributing positively towards national development but places an additional burden on the healthcare delivery systems.

 - A healthy female translates into a healthy family because she is the building block of the home, society and nation.

 - The term women empowerment refers to the process of bringing the women, deprived of socio-economical, political and educational rights and privileges, into mainstream development.